ohonafsajib/ohonafsajib/README.md

 ## Introduction

-<p>Myself Saif Manjar Ahmad, who loves to work with database and python.
+<p>Myself Md Saiduzzaman, who loves to work with database and python.
 You can define me as a team member, who understands his worth.
 Take challenges in every aspect of life.
 Have interests in IoT-embedded devices too.
   </p>

 - 🔭 I’m currently working on ...